 Picture Yourself in the Role of a Lifetime

 Acting.
 Directing.
 Designing.
 Playwriting.
-The drama program at Texas Woman's University will prepare you for a future on stage, screen or behind the scenes with experienced faculty mentors and once-in-a-lifetime performance opportunities.
+The theatre program at Texas Woman's University will prepare you for a future on stage, screen or behind the scenes with experienced faculty mentors and once-in-a-lifetime performance opportunities.

 We are committed to developing well-rounded artists who have the ability to function creatively and skillfully in a variety of theatre situations.
 In addition to pursuing your primary passion here at TWU, you will gain expertise in every aspect of the production process.